 - Consumers can re-start any part of the journey over again or be part of multiple journies!

-What Tools Do You Need To Create Awesome Content?
+What Tools Do You Need To Create Awesome Content For Your Nonprofit?

-Make th nonprofit organization’s website the concentric place to store content.
-Great web hosting is an esstenial key to a succesful content marketing strategy.
+Make the nonprofit organization’s website the concentric place to store content.
+Great web hosting is an essential key to a successful content marketing strategy.
 If you don’t know, Amazon Web Services has partnered with TechSoup.org to provide nonprofits up to $2,000 per year in AWS credits.
 For a $175 administration fee, you can unlock the incredible power of a Virtual Private Server, Amazon Polly, & machine learning.

 Microsoft also has similar offers.
-You can use as may as you wish and combine services.
+You can use as many as you wish and combine services.

 Google For Nonprofit has offers G-Suite for Nonprofits, Google Ad Grant (up to $120,000 per year in ad credits), Youtube for Nonprofits, and Earth & Maps.
 You have the potential to unlock a ton of quality digital marketing services.